agile-learning-institute/mongodb_configurator_spa/README.md

   - Enum and Enum_array types make enums field visible
   - Custom types need on additional props

-- TypeProperty / Required, Delete (hidden at top level)
+- TypeProperty
-  - Object Type have +Property lists
-    - enable Actions Additional Props, Add Prop
-    - Property lists is +
-  - List type have +Items component
-    - Items details are +
+  - type properties take one of three forms
+    - A complex property (object or list)
+    - A universal primitive
+    - A typed primitive
+  - complex types are similar to dictionary property, but do not support ref, enum, or one_of
+  - universal primitives contain a simple schema dictionary
+  - typed primitives contain a json schema and bson schema dictionary
-- Documents (List of json documents)/ +, Add Doc
+- Documents (List of json documents)
-- Document / Del
+- Document (json doc)

 Pages
-- Navigation - list of Collapsible cards that show list of file names.
+- Navigation - a hamburger menu that shows or hides a list of Collapsible cards that show list of file names.
   = Big red "Drop Database" and green "Process All" buttons at the top
   - Configurations
   - Dictionaries
   - Types
   - Enumerators (not collapsible)
   - Test Data
+  - clicking on a category name opens the file list for that category, clicking on a file name opens that file.
+Note that the numerator are different.
+There's only one file.
 - Admin - List of Config Items (Config Items are not cards)
 - Configurations - List of Configuration File cards
 - Configuration/{file_name} - Title and List of Configuration Version cards